Ancient Roman technology: Cements

-The ratio of the mixture of Roman lime mortars depended upon where the sand for the mixture was acquired.
+The mixture ratio of Roman lime mortars depended upon where the sand for the mixture was acquired.
 For sand gathered at a river or sea, the mixture ratio was two parts sand, one part lime, and one part powdered shells.
 For sand gathered further inland, the mixture was three parts sand and one part lime.
 The lime for mortars was prepared in limekilns, which were underground pits designed to block out the wind.

 Another type of Roman mortar is known as pozzolana mortar.
 Pozzolana is a volcanic clay substance located in and around Naples.
 The mixture ratio for the cement was two parts pozzolana and one part lime mortar.
 Due to its composition, pozzolana cement was able to form in water and has been found to be as hard as natural forming rock.

 Cranes

 Cranes were used for construction work and possibly to load and unload ships at their ports, although for the latter use there is according to the "present state of knowledge" still no evidence.
 Most cranes were capable of lifting about 6–7 tons of cargo, and according to a relief shown on Trajan's Column were worked by treadwheel.